ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ![](https://i.imgur.com/c2biCLD.png)

 This proposal intends to increase the cost of producing a private, competitive chain segment, which is characteristic of double-spend attacks.
-It aims to improve finality expectations.

-It aims to maintain all existing assumptions and incentives associated with the incumbent proof-of-work protocol.
+It aims to improve finality expectations by increasing the cost of attack, while maintaining existing assumptions and incentives associated with the incumbent proof-of-work protocol.

 # Specification

-This specification is defined as a modification of the general,[^1] currently existing canon-arbitration algorithm, namely "Modified GHOST," currently in use on Ethereum and Ethereum Classic networks.
+This specification is defined as a modification of the general,[^1] currently existing canon-arbitration algorithm, namely "Modified GHOST," currently in use on the Ethereum and Ethereum Classic networks.

 [^1]: Difficulty bomb and/or delay features are ignored.